l-RAIN-404-l/DeadURL/README.md

 - **Async scanning** with concurrency limit (default 15) for fast performance
 - **Domain filtering** — scan all URLs or can target specific domains only from the file
-- **CSV cleaning** — automatically remove dead URLs from your CSV (Optional) [BETA]
+- **File cleaning** — automatically remove dead URLs from your file (Optional) [BETA]
 - **Backup system** — backs up your original CSV before cleaning
-- **Scan-Result Produces** — shows all dead Urls found
+- **Scan-Report Produced** — shows all dead Urls found
 - **Supports most Url's format** — http://, https://, www.
 - **Stealth headers** — mimics real browser requests for better detection bypassing most Web-security-bots
 - **Progress bar** — live scan progress displayed with tqdm
 - **Platform** — works on Windows, Linux  (Not tested on MacOS)
 - **Optimized for low hardware** —
+  Scans 1000 words in 5 mins
+ (Tested on linux | i5-3rd gen | 4GB ram)

 ---

 ## ⚠️ Important Windows Users Notice

-Please note if you do not want to clean your file from dead urls and only want a scan and a ScanResult report, you may skip this step  :
+#Please note if you do not want to clean your file from dead urls and only want a scan and a ScanResult report, you may skip this step  :

 If you are running this on **Windows**, **disable** the **"Controlled Folder Access"** feature in **Windows Defender** **before running the cleaning step**.